IeuanPriede/Goal-Scorer-Stats/TESTING.md

 I used ficticious players to add to the Google Sheets file to ensure it was connected and working properly.

+## Validation

+PEP8 - Python style checker - https://pep8ci.herokuapp.com/ All code validated and where lines were showing as too long they were adjusted.

 ### [BACK TO README](https://github.com/IeuanPriede/goal-scorer-stats/blob/main/README.md)